- Fashion and Beauty

 Have Small Eyes or Wear Glasses?

-Trace a line of shimmery brown eye liner VERY close to upper lash line & smudge into a slight wing.
-This will add depth to eyes without adding a noticeable stripe of color.
-Try Urban Decay’s 24/7 Eye Pencil in Underground.
+If you have small or almond shaped eyes, going without eye liner can make you look tired and uninterested.
+Give some lift to your peepers by tracing a line of shimmery brown eye liner VERY close to upper lash line & smudge it into a slight wing at the outer corners.
+This adds depth and lift to eyes, without adding a noticeable stripe of obvious color.
+Try Urban Decay’s 24/7 Eye Pencil in Underground - which is a bronzed brown color that looks incredibly natural.
 Curl lashes and use just 1 coat of waterproof mascara, to hold curl all day.
 This is a simple and virtually makeup-free way to help your eyes stand out!

 Have Faded, Pale Lips?

 Sweep on a bit of lip stain.
 These dry to a natural finish – so it will look like your real lip color, only a bit more pigmented.
-Just don’t buy a shade that’s too outrageous or bright.
+Just don’t buy a shade that’s too outrageous or bright, and avoid using lip liner.
 Stick with light beige or medium pinks that won’t look obvious, like Ulta’s Double Duty Lipstain in Suspense or Fantasy.
 Top with a clear gloss, as most schools don't object to non-tinted cosmetics.

 Uneven or Sparce Eyebrows?